rmoehn/pomdp2json/libPOMDP/README.md

 LICENSE
 -------

-Anthony Cassandra's original code for pomdp-solve included a `COPYING` file with the text of the GNU General Public License, Version 2.
+Anthony Cassandra's original code for pomdp-solve includes a `COPYING` file with the text of the GNU General Public License, Version 2.
 Therefore, I assume that that license applies to the POMDP file reading code and I release pomdp2json under the same license.